Sun Valley, Los Angeles: Government and infrastructure

+Sun Valley is part of the City of Los Angeles.
 Los Angeles Fire Department Fire Station 77 is located in the Sun Valley area.
 The station is in the Battalion 12 district.

 The United States Postal Service Sun Valley Post Office is located at 10946 Ratner Street.

-Sun Valley is part of the City of Los Angeles.

 Education

 One of every ten of Sun Valley residents aged 25 and older had earned a four-year degree by 2000, a low percentage for both the city and the county.
 The percentage of the same-age residents with less than a high school diploma was high for the county.

 Schools within the Sun Valley boundaries are: